-- The term "Designer" is intended to mean a licensed/certified building design professional, a licensed professional engineer, or a licensed architect.
+- The term “designer” used throughout this catalog is intended to mean a licensed/certified building design professional, a licensed professional engineer, or a licensed architect.

 - All installations should be designed only in accordance with the allowable load values set forth in this catalog.

-- Loads are based on the 2015 National Design Specifications (NDS) and AISI S100-12 if applicable, unless otherwise specified.
+- Loads are based on the 2015/ 2018 NDS and AISI S100 if applicable, unless otherwise specified.
 Other code agencies may use different allowable loads.

 "PERMANENT" — 90% of the design load.

 "FLOOR" and "DOWN" (100) — no increase for duration of load.